 - Turnovers and skill

-- The percentage of passes that create shots on goal
+- Percentage of passes that create shots on goal

 - Percentage of errors transitioning from defense to attack

 Benchmarks and metrics are both crucial elements of KPIs.
 As a coach or manager, ensure your KPIs provide valuable insight into how athlete performance has improved.

 Benchmarks are the areas that you and your management have strategically identified to be crucial in developing the athlete or organization.
 On the other hand, metrics describe elements of the KPI, such as “how many” or “how much,” along with attainable timeframes and deadlines.

 A practical example would be international events such as the Olympics or World Championships.
 In a sport or event where the athlete or team has historically won 5 or 6 gold medals, does seven medals become a success, or is it 4 or 5?

 The most critical aspect of creating a KPI is ensuring it is underpinned with reliable baseline data that compares past to future performances.
 Subsequently, collecting data is essential, and knowing what type of data needs to be collected in advance is paramount.

 In the fast-paced world of sports, there’s no room for disorganization or missed opportunities.
 With SkillShark, you can score players on individual metrics most important to your sports organization or academy.
 The data collected instantly generates reports, providing you with KPIs to assess athlete performance.

 Explore how SkillShark has transformed careers and organizations through real-life success stories.
 Join our community and get inspired to achieve excellence.